UP | HOME

 The latter two can also be used without --deterministic, but that is less frequent.

 Except for -B which forces state-based acceptance, these options build transition-based automata by default.
 Internally, Spot only supports transition-based automata.
-However, while transition-based automata can be smaller then their state-based counterpart, there are many cases where transition-based acceptance does not bring any benefits.
+However, while transition-based automata can be smaller than their state-based counterpart, there are many cases where transition-based acceptance does not bring any benefits.

 In case where it is detected that the transition-based automaton looks like a state-based automaton, the different automaton printers will usually present the result as an automaton with state-based acceptance for simplicity.